GeneralSting/Angular/README.md

 # Angular
-Projects made using various features of the angular framework
+Projects made using various features of the angular framework which can be seen on different branches